ff6347/hellop5js/README.md

 ###Publish to Github Pages

+__pre windows:__ folow this guide [link](http://tech.pro/tutorial/1840/setting-up-git-and-github-from-the-windows-command-prompt) to setup your ssh keys for windows properly.

 create a new repository on github called "hellop5js".
 Leave it empty.
 Don't create a .gitignore nor a README.md we will do this by ourselves.
 It should look something like this.